Scholarships & Financial Aid

 All colleges are required to provide a Net Price Calculator on their website.
 This tool will allow you to discover what the estimated cost of the college might be for you and your family.
 For more information on Net Price Calculators, visit the U. S. Department of Educations's Net Price Calculator webiste, https://collegecost.ed.gov/netpricecenter.aspx.

 You may find the following websites helpful as you apply for, and consider, need based financial aid options.

 https://financialaidtoolkit.ed.gov/tk/ (FAFSA Toolkit)

 Merit Scholarships: Merit Scholarships are scholarships awarded to students on the basis of their academic achievement or a special talent or skill.
 Scholarships may be offered by the college or university itself or awarded through outside organizations (such as corporations or state and local organizations).
 These scholarships are usually competitive in nature and can require additional paperwork and requirements.
 Each scholarship has its own deadlines and dollar amounts vary.

-State Grants: South Carolina residents who decide to attend an in-state institution (public or private) may be eligible for a Life Scholarship or a Palmetto Scholarship.
+State Grants: South Carolina residents who decide to attend an in-state institution (public or private) may be eligible for a Palmetto Fellows, Life or Hope Scholarship.
 The requirements for these awards seem to vary slightly from year to year, as does the award.
 As information unfolds for next year, information will be made available to students.
-There is not a separate application required for the Life Scholarship – colleges determine your eligibility based on your final GPA as computed based on the South Carolina Uniform Grading Scale.
+There is not a separate application required for the Life or Hope Scholarship – colleges determine your eligibility based on your final GPA as computed based on the South Carolina Uniform Grading Scale.